isc-projects/kea/doc/guide/hooks-ha.rst

 Pausing HA State Machine
 ------------------------

-The high-availability state machine includes many different states described in detail in :ref:`ha-server-states`.
+The high availability state machine includes many different states described in detail in :ref:`ha-server-states`.
 The server enters each state when certain conditions are met, most often taking into account the partner server's state.
 In some states the server